Gabimaru: Casting

 Alejandro Saab voices Gabimaru in the English dub of the anime adaptation.

-In the Hell's Paradise anime adaptation, Gabimaru is voiced by Chiaki Kobayashi in Japanese, who was chosen by director Kaori Makita for his "calm" voice.
-Makita would say "Casting the voice actors for Gabimaru and Sagiri was the most difficult part.
-When reading the manga, every reader imagines a different voice for the characters.
-The character's personality and age are the clues I use when deciding who to cast.
+In the Hell's Paradise anime adaptation, Gabimaru is voiced by Chiaki Kobayashi in Japanese, chosen by director Kaori Makita for his "calm" and "appealing" voice.
+In English, he is voiced by American voice actor Alejandro Saab.
+Makita mentioned that the casting of the voice actors for Gabimaru and Sagiri were the most difficult part, "When reading the manga, every reader imagines a different voice for the characters.
+The character's personality and age are the clues [I] use when deciding who to cast.
 Sometimes the actual age of the character is really different from their personality and their physicality, but all of that is taken into consideration when casting."